MarkPflug/Sylvan/docs/Sylvan.Data.Csv.md

 A properly constructed and compliant CSV should quote and escape fields containing delimiters or quotes.
 Improperly quoted fields will still be parsed from the file.
-If a field starts with a quote, it will be parsed as a quoted field untili the closing quote is found, at which point it will resume un-escaped parsing mode.
+If a field starts with a quote, it will be parsed as a quoted field until the closing quote is found, at which point it will resume un-escaped parsing mode.

 Examples: